 Breakfast every day and evening Meals at Chitwan, Lumbini, Jomson, Borderlands.

-Chitwan National Park elephant safari/canoeing
+Chitwan National Park safari/canoeing

 Adventure day at Borderland Resort